willgryan/PAVER/joss/paper.md

 # Overview

 PAVER uses vector embeddings to help interpret pathway analyses.
-Embeddings encode the meaning of pathways into numerical representations which can then be clustered and visualized \autoref{fig:overview}.
-To identify which pathway is most representative of a cluster, PAVER first takes the average embedding of all pathways in a cluster, which captures it's overall meaning [@RN49].
+Embeddings encode the meaning of pathways into numerical representations which can then be clustered and visualized (\autoref{fig:overview}).
+To identify which pathway is most representative of a cluster, PAVER first takes the average embedding of all pathways in a cluster to capture it's overall meaning [@RN49].
 It then finds which pathway is most similar to the average embedding and labels the cluster with that pathway.
 This allows PAVER to automatically curate long lists of pathways into groups and identify which pathway is most representative of each group.

 ![PAVER uses numerical representations of pathways to find functionally related clusters.\label{fig:overview}](figures/overview.png)